AUTOSAR: Organization

-Core Partners include the founding partners BMW, Bosch, Continental, Daimler AG, Ford, General Motors, PSA Peugeot Citroën, Toyota, and Volkswagen.
+Core Partners include the founding partners Bavarian Motor Works (BMW), Robert Bosch AG, Continental AG, Mercedes-Benz Group AG, Ford Motor Company, General Motors Holding LLC, Peugeot Citroën Automobiles S.A., Toyota Motor Corporation, and Volkswagen AG.
 These companies are responsible for organization, administration and control of the AUTOSAR development partnership.
-Within this core, the Executive Board defines the overall strategy and roadmap.
+Within this core, the executive board defines the overall strategy and roadmap.
 The Steering Committee manages day-to-day non-technical operations and admission of partners, public relations and contractual issues.
-The Chairman and Deputy of Chairman, appointed for one year, represent the Steering Committee for that purpose.
+The chairman and Deputy of chairman, appointed for one year, represent the Steering Committee for that purpose.
 The AUTOSAR Spokesperson takes over the communication with the outside world.

-Strategic partners are appointed for a period of two years from the circle of Premium Partners and support the project leader team in the various technical, organizational and everyday processes.
+Premium Partner Plus companies support the project leader team in the various technical, organizational and everyday processes.
 They also give new strategic inputs to the project leader round.

 Premium and Development members contribute to work packages coordinated and monitored by the Project Leader Team established by the Core Partners.
 Associate partners are making use of the standard documents AUTOSAR has already released.
 Attendees are currently participating with Academic collaboration and non-commercial projects.